federico-usugaa/A-mixed-graphical-model-sampler-/README.md

 # A mixed graphical model sampler

 In this project, a random sampler of a mixed graphical model (mgm) is implemented through the Metropolis algorithm.
 In particular, it supports a mgm with $m-1$ categorical variables and $1$ Gaussian variable.
-To train the model, the R library mgm ([Haslbeck, & Waldorp, 2020](https://arxiv.org/abs/1510.06871)) was used, a sample of $8405$ admitted to the University of Antioquia and $3$ variables for characterizing these Colombian high school graduates.
+To train the model, the R library mgm ([Haslbeck, & Waldorp, 2020](https://arxiv.org/abs/1510.06871)) was used, a sample of $8405$ admitted applicants to the University of Antioquia and $3$ variables for characterizing these Colombian high school graduates.
 This sampler is used to validate this type of mgm's.

 ## Overview